One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Frauen Kirche at Hauptmarkt in Nuremberg

-Almost all the interesting attractions lie in walking distance to each other in the Old Town's area.
+Almost all the interesting attractions lie within walking distance of each other in the Old Town area.
 In its heart lies Hauptmarkt and Frauen Kirche as its crown jewel.
-Breathtaking gothic building you can't miss, just stop by for a while and be amazed.
+A breathtaking gothic building you can't miss, just stop by for a while and be amazed.
 I sure was!
-The entrance is free, so don’t hesitate to peek inside!
+Entrance is free, so don’t hesitate to peek inside!

 Day 1, stop 4: Nuremberg Trial Memorial